xzho2604/airline_api_spring/README.md

 * Also since to fetch the data from an external API is IO bounded, we use async task(CompletableFuture) to concurrently fetching different pages, to speed up the ingestion process

+### Getting data from the external API

+* Open feign provides convenient way to fetch http request to an external API endpoint as if it is a function call, very much like a remote procedure call, which abstract all the complexity of the low level details of handling http requests.

 ### Addressing Changing API

 * As we have made the assumption that the data returned by the external API would not change, we could have done one